tobixen/thrash-protect/README.rst

 Drawbacks and problems
 ----------------------
+- Possibly the biggest problem: some parent processes may behave unexpectedly when the children gets suspended.
+You may easily check this manually by starting up processes and running "kill -STOP" and "kill -CONT" towards the pids.
+A workaround has been implemented in the script (see the job control thing in the configuration), but it's not failsafe.
+I'm only aware of problems with bash and sudo - and possibly the condor job control system.
+Problems observed:

+  * If running a process under sudo (i.e. "sudo sleep 3600") and the subprocess (sleep) is suspended, the parent process (sudo) will automatically also be suspended and has to be manually resumed.

+  * If running an non-interactive process "in the foreground" in an interactive bash session (i.e. "sleep 3600") and the process is suspended, it's moved "to the background" and will stay "backgrounded" if it's resumed.
+In particular, doing "while [ 1 ] ; do heavy_task ; done" may cause heavy_task to be spawned in parallell as the while-loop will continue running when heavy_task gets backgrounded (workaround: throw an ampersand behind and the whole loop will be backgrounded from the beginning).

+  * If running an interactive process "in the foreground" (i.e. an email reader, an IRC-session or a minecraft server) it will also be "backgrounded" but will stay suspended even if it's resumed.  (work-around: start the processes directly from screen - though tmux seems to run everything through the shell, so the problem persists with tmux).

+  * There has been one (1) report of problems with the condor job control service on a VM running thrash-protect, but I wasn't able to reproduce the problem.

 - Make sure to install some swap space.
 Thrash-protect is not performing very well if no swap space is installed.

+- The default settings are not very well tuned for a host with fast swap (SSD).
+You may risk that the performance goes down on a host actively using the swap space.
+At the other hand, for SSDs, thrash-protect will likely increase the life time of the SSD.

+- Thrash-protect is optimized for servers, not desktops.
+One may experience that GUI-sessions (XOrg, Wayland, window managers, etc) won't work at all if heavy thrashing is going on.
+Keep in mind that under such circumstances normally the whole system would be completely down for infinite time - with thrash-protect, if you can get out into a console (try ctrl-alt-F2 or ctrl-alt-F3, etc) or if you can access the host through ssh, things should work out without any significant interruptions.
+If you know a little bit about sysadmin work, you should be able to find and kill the processes causing the thrashing.

 - On hosts actually using swap, every now and then some process will be suspended for a short period of time, so it's probably not a good idea to use thrash-protect on "real time"-systems (then again,